Note: This is a temporary workaround while Shopventory's engineers work on dedicated, built-in solutions.

 This Bundle price should be set to zero.
 It will not be sold to a customer.
 It will only be used for the purposes of deducting components.

-3. Create an item version of the Bundle that will be sold to the customer — This is a regular item in the Items & Variants tab.
+3. Create a product version of the Bundle that will be sold to the customer — This is a regular product in the Products & Variants tab.
 The cost should be set to zero (since costs are accounted for in the Bundle).
 Set the price, to what is charged to the customer.

 4. When you finish a batch, sell the Bundles — This will deduct the components and account for costs.

-5. Add the sold quantities to the Item version — This will make those finished products available for sale to the Customer.
+5. Add the sold quantities to the Product version — This will make those finished products available for sale to the Customer.

-6. Sell the Item version to your Customers! — Costs are accounted for in selling the Bundle and profits are assessed in selling the item.
+6. Sell the Product version to your Customers! — Costs are accounted for in selling the Bundle and profits are assessed in selling the products.

-- Separate the Bundle version and the Item version into separate Categories.
+- Separate the Bundle version and the Products version into separate Categories.

-- Use different Item names to ensure there is clear labeling.
+- Use different Product names to ensure there is clear labeling.

 - Start a chat and let us know you're batching!
 We're working on more streamlined tools to make life easier.
 We can make sure you're signed up for updates on those tools.